CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 The prompt will say "SeaBIOS" (if you don't get the BIOS then press CTRL + L) and "Press ESC for boot menu", so press Esc.

 Press the number corresponding to your bootable USB.
-For Ubuntu should be called "Live Linux USB Drive" (there might be some other options that belongs to different partitions of te bootable usb), while the eMMC should be the Chromebooks internal HD.
-If there are problems you can type "help" at the boot: and access the Installation System for Ubuntu, then press enter.
+For Ubuntu should be called "Live Linux USB Drive" (there might be some other options that belong to different partitions of the bootable usb), while the eMMC should be the Chromebooks internal HD.
+If there are problems you can type "help" at the boot: so to access the Installation System for Ubuntu, then press enter.

-Now Ubuntu live desktop will boot, and you will click on the icon to install Ubuntu.
-At the "Welcome" window, select "English" and "install Ubuntu".
-At the "Wireless" box, accept the default selection of "I don't want to connect..." and click Continue or connect to a wifi in order to download updates.
+Now Ubuntu live desktop will boot.
+From the desktop you can click the install icon to finalize Ubuntu.
+At the "Welcome" window, select the language and "install Ubuntu".
+At the "Wireless" box, accept the default selection of "I don't want to connect..." and click Continue, or connect to a wifi in order to download more recent updates.
 Accept the default selections and click Continue at the "Preparing to install Ubuntu" screen.

 When the "Installation type" box appears, click the "Erase disk and install Ubuntu" button.
 Click "Install Now".

-After a minute or so, a box ask "Write the changes to disks?".
+After a minute or so, a box will ask "Write the changes to disks?".
 Click Continue.
-Then will ask for your timezone, select your location and click Continue.
-In the "Keyboard layout" box, accept the default of "English (US)" and click Continue.
-In the "Who are you?" box, enter account information and password and click Continue.
+Then select your timezone and click Continue.
+Set the "Keyboard layout" and click Continue.
+In the "Who are you?" box, enter your (new) account information and password and click Continue.

-After 5 to 10 minutes you will be asked to remove the installation media.
-Remove the USB pendrive and press Enter.
+After 5 to 10 minutes you will be asked to remove the installation pendrive and press Enter.

 When the machine restarts, press Esc and select option 1 (the only available) and you will finally have Ubuntu!
-(if the chrome esclamtion mark page is shown again, press CTRL + D, or CTRL + L > scape > 1 and repeat as before, it should work).
+(if the ChromeOS page with the red esclamation mark appears again, press CTRL + D, or CTRL + L > scape > 1 and repeat as before, it should work).

 ## Other Linux distros